DevSrSouza/kmp-swift-reveal/README.md

 ```

 ## Roadmap
-- [ ] Download Source Kitten tool and build if not available.
 - [ ] Support generate swift file from `binaries` configuration of the module.
 - [ ] More examples
 - [ ] CI usage examples